World War II

 The causes of the war were manifold, among which were the economic and political crisis Europe underwent during the interwar period, the prevailing nationalist and imperialist capitalism of European powers, and the rise of fascist and totalitarian regimes in Italy and Germany

-In addition to the deaths of millions soldiers on the battle fronts, there were millions of fatalities among civilians during World War II by the continuous aerial bombing of cities and countryside alike.
+In addition to the deaths of millions of soldiers on the battle fronts, there were millions of fatalities among civilians during World War II by the continuous aerial bombing of cities and countryside alike.
 In this context the Holocaust was perpetrated, entailing the systematic mass extermination of 6 million Jews at the hands of the German Nazi party.

 At the end of the war, the United States dropped the atomic bombs on Hiroshima and Nagasaki, taking the lives of hundreds of thousands of civilians.